dotnet/designs/accepted/2023/feature-switch-attributes.md

 ## Comparison with platform compatibility analyzer

-The platform compatibility analyzer is semantically very similar to the behavior described here, except that it doesn't come with ILLink/ILCompiler support for removing removing branches that are unreachable when publishing for a given platform.
+The platform compatibility analyzer is semantically very similar to the behavior described here, except that it doesn't come with ILLink/ILCompiler support for removing branches that are unreachable when publishing for a given platform.

 "Platforms" (instead of "features") are represented as strings, with optional versions.